 Heat Training Zone and thermal load

-The ideal Heat Training Zone is between Zone 3 and Zone 4 and ensures that the athlete is hot enough during Heat Training to trigger the physiological benefits that will help condition their body, but is not too hot that it creates fatigue and impacts recovery.
+The ideal Heat Training Zone, to condition the body, is between Zone 3 and Zone 4 and ensures that the athlete is hot enough to trigger the physiological benefits that will help condition their body, but is not too hot that it creates fatigue and impacts recovery.

 Heat Adaption (also known as Heat Acclimation) is a form of Heat Training which is often conducted ahead of races in hot climates such as the Kona Ironman in Hawaii and ensures that an athlete is physically prepared.
 Heat Training can also be used with the goal of improving competitive performance for mild and cool weather competition.
 Further information on Heat Training can be found here.